Grandstand

 .

-A year after visiting the National Tennis Center for a U.S. Open Semifinal in Arthur Ashe Stadium, I returned to Queens to check out the tennis in the rest of the facility (and have come back a few more times since).
+A year after visiting the National Tennis Center for a U.S. Open Semifinal in Arthur Ashe Stadium, I returned to Queens to check out a lot of tennis across the rest of the facility.
+It was so enjoyable that I’ve made several more trips to watch the 3rd Round.
 This New York City borough is the second most populated out of the five with nearly 2.5 million calling it home.
 The U.S. championships weren’t always held here as Newport, RI hosted the tournament in its early days.
 In 1915, it moved to the West Side Tennis Club in Queens, where it remained for 63 years.
 The shift to the USTA National Tennis Center three miles north coincided in a surface change to hard courts.
 The original Grandstand court literally sat in the shadows of the old Louis Armstrong Stadium (the Center’s show court until 1997) and it often had the best atmosphere of all courts, not to mention dedicated fans who loved it.
 In 2017, this new Grandstand opened in the southeast corner of the Tennis Center and while it is bigger and, in a few ways, better, there are several poor features while the court also lacks the character of the old.

 Prestige Ranking: 4 out of 5